JosephPrichard/pathfinder/README.md

 ## Library

+This project also contains a standalone library for pathfinding on a 2D grid.

 The grid is based around 3 fundamental interfaces contained in ../pathfinding/core/Components

 Point, which represents an x,y location on the grid.